 Note: Using the same network for the management console VM and the management plane requires additional NSX-T Data Center configuration and is not recommended.

 A router.
 The TKGI Management Console supports Tier-0 and Tier-1 routers in either Active-Active or Active-Standby mode.

 Note: If you are deploying Tanzu Kubernetes Grid Integrated Edition in a multiple-tier0 topology, additional post-deployment configuration of the management console VM is required.
 For information, see Tanzu Kubernetes Grid Integrated Edition Management Console Cannot Retrieve Cluster Data in a Multi-Tier0 Topology in Troubleshooting the Management Console.

 A logical switch on an NSX-T Virtual Distributed Switch (N-VDS) for use by the TKGI management plane is prepared.
 The switch must be either under the Tier-0 router, or under the Tier-1 router if the Tier-1 router is directly under the Tier-0 router.

-Edge Cluster with at least 2 NSX-T Data Center Edge Nodes deployed in Active-Standby mode, with connectivity to an uplink network configured.
+Edge Cluster with at least 2 NSX-T Data Center Edge Nodes configured with connectivity to an uplink network.

 Overlay Transport Zone created, with the edge nodes included.